spotts-moz/flask_launch_instance/README.md

       - Once a user is done, they can deconstruct their test instance via the launch.py script's '-term' flag.
-          (Instances are safe from accidental deletion via a user prompt unless overridden by the '-f' force flag)
+          (Instances are safe from accidental deletion via a user prompt unless overridden by the '-f' force flag) (to retrieve a list of instances that the user has access to terminate give the -term flag the value of list i.e. “launch.py -term list")